Andrew-Colman/image-fetch/README.md

-**under development**
- *search options*
 ## Project Description

 This React App fetch pixabay api information with axios

-user can search a image with options

-then display the results (Images, Author, number of downloads)
+users can search images and choose image colors, image type(photo/vector/illlustrarion), limit the results (max 20) and then the App displays the results (Images, Author, number of downloads) (Download any Image)

-user can download the Images

 ### React Hooks: